Cornell Orchards

 vineyard

-Optimize flavors and aromas in wine grapes, and improve both the environmental and economic sustainability of wine grape production systems in cool climates.
+Improve both the environmental and economic sustainability of wine grape production systems in cool climates through vine and soil research.

 Researcher: Justine Vanden Heuvel